We have been eating a low sugar diet for eight months now!

 Given all of the things I’ve mentioned so far that we don’t eat, you may be starting to wonder what we do eat!
 So here’s a big list of our regular foods.

 Essentially, we try to stick with lean meats, lots fruits and veggies, high quality breads and wraps, and minimally processed foods.
 However, we do have chicken nuggets and oven fries since they don’t have sugar, but they are definitely quite processed.
+You can also check out our food ideas for a zero-sugar diet.

 - Coffee (I put whole milk in my coffee instead of coffee creamer)